najla23/Electrostatics-ESP-ACT/README.md

 # Accurate-Electrostatics-for-Biomolecular-Systems
+Scripts, force field files for widely-used and Alexandria force fields (only electrostatic part), and electrostatic potential (ESP) fitting for reproducing results in the scientific article
-Scripts for reproducing results in the scientific article [_Accurate Electrostatics for Biomolecular Systems through Machine Learning_].
+[_Accurate Electrostatics for Biomolecular Systems through Machine Learning_].

 ## Directory Layout

-- `Analytical_Fitting/` - Analytical fitting for the quantum chemical electrostatic potential (ESP) and electrostatic calculations for different charge models, e.g. a (positive) point charge with either one Gaussian or 1S Slater distributed charge, or a point charge with two Gaussian charges or a point charge with a 1S and a 2S Slater charge.
+- `Analytical_Fitting/` - Analytical fitting for the quantum chemical ESP and electrostatic calculations for different charge models, e.g. a (positive) point charge with either one Gaussian or 1S Slater distributed charge, or a point charge with two Gaussian charges or a point charge with a 1S and a 2S Slater charge.
 - `Antechamber/` - Force field files
 - `Charge_Models/` - Reproduction of Table 1, Comparison of electrostatic energies from Alexandria and other popular charge models, e.g. ESP.
 Note that according to the definition of SAPT, we